geowe/geowe-core/README.md

 ##Configuration
 In order to use all **GeoWE** features, you must configure following basic params:

+####Google Maps config:
+To use Google maps, you need to specify yout own Google Maps Api key.
+Please, [read this carefully] (https://developers.google.com/maps/documentation/javascript/get-api-key).

+Append your key to the URL of the script, located on App.html.

+	For example:
+	<script type="text/javascript"
+	src="//maps.googleapis.com/maps/api/js?libraries=places&key=YOUR_GOOGLE_MAPS_API_KEY"></script>

 ####Bing Maps config:
 To use Bing maps, you need to specify your own Bing maps key.
 Please, [read this carefully] (https://www.microsoft.com/maps/create-a-bing-maps-key.aspx).